akka/akka/akka-docs/modules/camel.rst

    }

-If you don't want to have these examples started during Kernel startup, delete it from akka-reference.conf (or from akka.conf if you have a custom boot configuration).
+If you don't want to have these examples started during Kernel startup, delete it from the :ref:`configuration`.
 Other examples are standalone applications (i.e. classes with a main method) that can be started from `sbt`_.

 .. _sbt: http://code.google.com/p/simple-build-tool/